Puma Alpha VCT

 The manager

-The Puma Private Equity team is headed up by Rupert West, who has 14 years’ investment experience.
+The Puma Private Equity team is headed up by Rupert West, who has 16 years’ investment experience.
 Rupert is responsible for sourcing and leading investments across Puma’s EIS and VCT offers.
-Rupert is supported by five investment professionals (one investment director and four investment managers), all of whom joined Puma Investments between 2017 and 2019.
-The team also has access to a team assistant and the wider support services from Puma Investments, which includes in-house legal counsel and its senior management team.
+He is supported by eight investment professionals (four investment directors, one investment manager, two investment executives and one portfolio value creation lead).
+They have access to Puma Investments’ support services, including in-house legal counsel and its senior management team.

 Meet the manager: Rupert West of Puma Investments